Brand Names:

 Furosemide

-Furosemide is a diuretic used to treat ascites (accumulation of abdominal fluid) in poultry.
+Furosemide is a loop diuretic used to treat ascites (accumulation of abdominal fluid) in birds with congestive heart failure or liver and kidney disease.

 • 2.5 mg/kg IM, 5 mg/kg PO, or added to drinking water at 40 mg/L.

-Available as an injectable solution (5% - 50 mg/mL) for IM or IV administration or as a syrup (1% - 10 mg/mL) given orally.
+Available as an injectable solution (5% - 50 mg/mL) for IM or IV administration, tablets (Lasix) or oral liquid.

 • Dehydration

-• Arrhythmias as a result of potassium deficiency, since the drug depletes potassium levels.
+• Arrhythmias as a result of potassium deficiency since the drug reduces potassium levels.

 • Weight loss